rahulshinde3/note/README.md

 # A Note A Day :sparkles::sparkles:
-Leave a special note that your loved one can read everyday.

-A small project I made for my girlfriend for our long distance relationship.

 :star: The idea is to write a special personalised note for your loved one everyday.<br>